One and One Eighth as a Decimal

 Real-World Applications

 In construction and carpentry, measurements are frequently required in decimal form for compatibility with tools and materials.
-But for instance, if a stock represents 1 1/8 of a portfolio, expressing this as 1.
-125 feet ensures that cuts and installations are accurate, minimizing waste and errors.
-Still, if a blueprint specifies a length of 1 1/8 feet, converting this to 1.
-Even so, similarly, in finance, understanding decimal equivalents helps in calculating interest rates, discounts, or portions of investments.
+As an example, if a stock represents 1 1/8 of a portfolio, expressing this as 1.Worth adding: similarly, in finance, understanding decimal equivalents helps in calculating interest rates, discounts, or portions of investments.
+If a blueprint specifies a length of 1 1/8 feet, converting this to 1.125 feet ensures that cuts and installations are accurate, minimizing waste and errors.
 125 simplifies percentage calculations and financial analysis.

 Scientific and Theoretical Foundations

 …divide evenly into powers of 10, ensuring a terminating decimal.
-Since 8 = 2³ contains no factor other than 2, multiplying numerator and denominator by 5³ yields 125/1000, which is precisely 0.Consider this: this property stems from the fact that our base‑10 system relies on the prime factors 2 and 5; any denominator composed solely of these primes can be expressed as a fraction of a power of ten.
+Since 8 = 2³ contains no factor other than 2, multiplying numerator and denominator by 5³ yields 125/1000, which is precisely 0.Which means this property stems from the fact that our base‑10 system relies on the prime factors 2 and 5; any denominator composed solely of these primes can be expressed as a fraction of a power of ten.
 125.

 More generally, the theorem that a fraction in lowest terms terminates in base b iff the denominator’s prime factors are a subset of b’s prime factors underpins the conversion process.
 For base 10, the allowable factors are 2 and 5; for base 2, only 2 is allowed.
-Even so, consequently, fractions like 1/3 (denominator 3) produce repeating decimals because 3 introduces a prime factor absent from the base.
+That's why consequently, fractions like 1/3 (denominator 3) produce repeating decimals because 3 introduces a prime factor absent from the base.
 Understanding this criterion helps predict whether a conversion will yield a finite or infinite decimal, guiding choices in numerical algorithms and error analysis.

 Conclusion